SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/device-details.md

 To see detailed information about the measured values, hover over the chart.
 A tooltip will be displayed with detailed information on the measurement next to your cursor (the tooltip will "snap" to the closest measurement).

-> **Info:** We recommend to not have more than 20 series per measurement.
-Having too much series for single measurement will greatly decrease performance of single graph and make it harder to review measurements values per series from within device management application.
-For more detailed data analysis it is better to use data explorer feature of cockpit application.
+> **Info:** We recommend you to not have more than 20 series per measurement.
+Having too much series for a single measurement strongly decreases the performance of a single graph and makes it harder to review measurement values per series from within the Device Management application.
+For a more detailed data analysis, better use the data explorer feature in the Cockpit application.

 **Time range and aggregation**